microsoft/terminal/doc/specs/#605 - Search/spec.md

 1. If the terminal window is not wide enough for the search box to be visible, the buttons on the right of the `TextBox` will become invisible, but the `TextBox` is still visible and the window could not be narrower than the `TextBox`.
 This is similar to the behavior of other editors.
 Please see the image below:
    ![SearchBox width not enough](images/SearchBoxControlNoEnoughWidth.png)
-2. If the terminal window is not high enough for the search box to be visible, the whole terminal screen, inlcuding the `SearchBoxControl` can disappear.
+2. If the terminal window is not high enough for the search box to be visible, the whole terminal screen, including the `SearchBoxControl` can disappear.
 This is similar to the behavior of other editors.

 ## Future considerations